-- A-Structure, including a replaced or relocated Structure, may be expanded vertically, provided the height requirements of the Ordinance are met. - b.
+- C. Nonconforming to Road Setback: (the following provisions do not apply to nonconforming structures located within the DOD Downtown Okauchee District): - i.
+Structures within twenty (20) feet of a Base Setback Line (as established in Section 3(h)1.A).
+An existing principal or accessory Structure may be replaced, restored, rebuilt, remodeled, maintained and repaired provided the existing footprint and three (3) dimensional building envelope of the nonconforming structure are not expanded, unless the expansion is necessary to comply with applicable state and federal requirements. - ii.
+Structures twenty (20) feet to within thirty-five (35) feet of a Base Setback Line (as established in Section 3(h)1.A). - a.
+In addition to the improvements permitted by subsection i. above, a Structure, may be expanded vertically, provided the height requirements of the Ordinance are met. - b.
 A principal Structure may be expanded laterally, provided the lateral expansion does not exceed two hundred (200) square feet over the lifetime of the Structure and provided no portion of the lateral expansion is located any closer to the Base Setback Line than the closest point of the existing Structure. - c.
 All other provisions of the Ordinance shall be met. - iii.
 Structures thirty-five (35) feet or greater from a Base Setback Line (as established in Section 3(h)1.A).
-All standards of subsection ii above apply and shall be complied with, except that lateral expansions of Principal Structures are not limited to two hundred (200) square feet in size over the lifetime of the Structure. - D. Nonconforming to Offset (the following provisions do not apply to Structures located within the DOD Downtown Okauchee District): - i.
+All standards of subsection ii above apply and shall be complied with, except that lateral expansions of Principal Structures are not limited to two hundred (200) square feet in size over the lifetime of the Structure. - D. Nonconforming to Offset: (the following provisions do not apply to Structures located within the DOD Downtown Okauchee District): - i.
 Structures within five (5) feet of a side or rear Lot Line.
-An existing principal or accessory Structure may be replaced, restored, rebuilt, remodeled, maintained and repaired provided the existing footprint and three (3) dimensional building envelope of the nonconforming structure are not expanded, unless the expansion is necessary to comply with applicable state and federal requirements.
-Such Structures are limited to interior and exterior remodeling and repair, with exterior remodeling and repair limited to less than fifty percent (50%) of the exterior structural members over the lifetime of the Structure.
-Maintenance, as defined in this Ordinance, is exempt from this provision.
-An improvement or structural repair of the exterior structural members includes the removal or replacement of foundations, rafters, trusses, exterior walls, or similar structural members. - ii.
+An existing principal or accessory Structure may be replaced, restored, rebuilt, remodeled, maintained and repaired provided the existing footprint and three (3) dimensional building envelope of the nonconforming structure are not expanded, unless the expansion is necessary to comply with applicable state and federal requirements. - ii.
 Structures five (5) feet to ten (10) feet of a side or rear Lot Line. - a.
-The portion of the Structure that existed prior to October 1, 2016 is limited to interior and exterior remodeling and repair, with exterior remodeling and repair limited to less than fifty percent (50%) of the exterior structural members over the lifetime of the Structure.
-Maintenance, as defined in this Ordinance, is exempt from this provision.
-An improvement or structural repair of the exterior structural members includes the removal or replacement of foundations, rafters, trusses, exterior walls, or similar structural members.
-In addition to the improvements permitted by subsection i. above, lateral

-Lateral expansions that do not exceed 50% of the footprint of the existing Structure, over the lifetime of the Structure, and vertical expansions require a Special Exception from the Board of Adjustment.
+In addition to the improvements permitted by subsection i. above, lateral expansions that do not exceed 50% of the footprint of the existing Structure, over the lifetime of the Structure, and vertical expansions require a Special Exception from the Board of Adjustment.
 Lateral and vertical expansions shall not extend closer to a nonconforming side or rear Lot Line than the closest point of the existing Structure.
 For the purposes of this section, a lateral expansion is any horizontal expansion of an existing Structure.